theupdateframework/specification/tuf-spec.md

    The framework should enable applications to be secure from all known attacks on the software update process.
-It is not concerned with exposing information about what software is being updating (and thus what software the client may be running) or the contents of updates.
+It is not concerned with exposing information about what software is being updated (and thus what software the client may be running) or the contents of updates.

    The framework should provide means to minimize the impact of key compromise.